 1993 APA’s Award for Outstanding Lifetime Contributions to Psychology

 On August 20th, 1993, Herbert Simon was awarded the APA’s Award for Outstanding Lifetime Contributions to Psychology due to his academic history and the facts of his research.
-Specifically, he was awarded the Nobel prize for economics and made outstanding contributions to organizational theory, the cognitive character of the decision-making process, and the computer metaphor of rational thinking.
+Specifically, he was awarded the Nobel Prize for economics and made outstanding contributions to organizational theory, the cognitive character of the decision-making process, and the computer metaphor of rational thinking.

-Herbert A. Simon Published Works and Books
+Herbert A. Simon’s Published Works and Books

 Administrative Behavior: a Study of Decision-Making Processes in Administrative Organization

-Herbert Simon published “Administrative Behavior: a Study of Decision-Making Processes in Administrative Organization” in 1947.
+Herbert Simon published “Administrative Behavior: A Study of Decision-Making Processes in Administrative Organization” in 1947.
 It was largely based on his doctoral thesis.